browserengineering/book/book/html.md

 Just throwing out doctypes isn't quite enough though---if you run your parser now, it will crash.
 That's because after the doctype comes a newline, which our parser treats as text and tries to insert into the tree.
-Except there isn't a tree, since there haven't been any open tags.
+Except there isn't a tree, since the parser hasn't seen any open tags.
 For simplicity, let's just have our browser skip whitespace-only text nodes to side-step the problem:[^ignore-them]

-[^ignore-them]: Real browsers retain whitespace nodes: whitespace is
+[^ignore-them]: Real browsers retain whitespace, to correctly render
-    significant inside `<pre>` tags or in cases like the difference between `make<span>up</span>` and `make <span>up</span>`.
-Our
+    `make<span></span>up` as one word and `make<span> </span>up` as
-    browser won't support that, and ignoring all whitespace tags simplifies [later chapters](layout.md) by avoiding a special-case for whitespace-only text tags.
+    two.
+Our browser won't.
+Plus, ignoring whitespace simplifies [later chapters](layout.md) by avoiding a special-case for whitespace-only text tags.

 ``` {.python indent=4}
 def add_text(self, text):